 Also recall that self-employed health insurance and Health Savings Accounts (HSA) add to your Box 1 wages on your W-2.
 Let’s say your reasonable salary is $60,000 and you pay $12,000 in health insurance premiums.
 You would pay yourself a $48,000 salary but your W-2 Box 1 and Line 7 (Officer Compensation) on your S corporation tax return would show $60,000, but only $48,000 is subjected to Social Security and Medicare taxes.

-One of the best ways to win an argument is not have the conversation in the first place.
+One of the best ways to win an argument is to not have the conversation in the first place.
 The IRS is focused on S corporations who do not pay any salary, or who pay a ridiculously low salary.
 For them, it is an easy analysis.
 Line 7 versus Line 21 of the S Corp tax return (Form 1120S).
 They can also look at the K-1, Box 1 (ordinary income) and compare this to Box 16, Code D (distributions).
 There’s probably an app for that.

 There is a calculated risk when determining reasonable compensation for S corporations.
 You can eliminate the risk by paying yourself 100% of the net business income but then again that completely defeats the purpose of an S Corp.
 You can pay yourself 0% and wait for the audit.
 Or… ideally… you can operate in the soft middle.